Premier League 2020/2021 fixtures | Full TV schedule by channel, kick-off occasions, start and end dates - TheNewsTrace

-Wolves and Leicester will hope to construct on spectacular seasons with disappointing endings.
+Tottenham, Wolves and Leicester are more likely to kind the chasing pack, although a continuation of Harry Kane’s end-of-season kind might see Spurs re-spark a cost for the highest 4.

-New boys Leeds, West Brom and Fulham are developing from the Championship able to stake a declare to determine themselves within the prime tier, with loads of promise between them.
+Southampton, Newcastle and West Ham are among the many groups hoping to clamber freed from the underside half following meek campaigns in 2019/20, whereas the newly-promoted trio have loads of top-tier expertise through the years and might be decided to stay steadfast.

-Particulars are already rising concerning the 2020/21 Premier League season and we’ve obtained the complete fixture record under.
+The preliminary 2020/21 Premier League schedule have been launched and we’ve acquired the complete fixture checklist under.

 When does the 2020/21 Premier League season start?